 Nice French Riviera

-Nice is the popular beach town located in the French Riviera.
-The sun is extra special here with many glamorous private and public beaches, resorts and cafes to indulge in.
+Nice is a popular beach town located on the French Riviera.
+The sun is extra special here with many glamorous private and public beaches, resorts, and cafes to indulge in.

 Relaxation is the motto here, but don’t forget to check some of the coolest museums in town – Musee Matisse, Chagall Museum, and the Museum of Modern and Contemporary Art.